Kernel-based Koopman approximants for control: Flexible sampling, error analysis, and stability: Koopman approximants for control systems

-A natural choice for the centers~$x_\ell$, $\ell \in [1:d]$, would be to minimize the fill distance $h_\calX$ of the macro level $\calX$.
-Clearly, this choice also influences the \textit{precision} for the approximation step~\Cref{e:argmin}, where we approximate the function values at $\calX$ by measurements of the flow at the nearest neighbors.
-Both quantities, i.e., the fill distance $h_\calX$ and the radii of the clusters with the $N$ nearest neighbors are reflected in the error bound of \Cref{t:control_main}.
-For fixed $N$, these quantities may be rendered arbitrarily small, if a sufficiently fine resolution by the micro level data set $\overline{\calX}$ is provided (e.g.~by grid-based or i.i.d.~sampling). \end{remark}
+We briefly comment on \cref{alg:cap} w.r.t.\ sampling and clustering: $x_1,\ldots,x_d$ can be seen as points on a ``macroscopic'' scale whereas the triples $(x_{\ell, i}, u_{\ell, i}, x_{\ell, i}^+)$, based on the nearest neighbors, could be understood as data on a ``microscopic level''.
+For the sampling of the data triples $(\bar{x}_i, \bar{u}_i, \bar{x}_i^+)$, $i \in [1:\bar{d}]$, and the clustering step in \cref{alg:cap}, various strategies could be applied.
+A canonical choice for the centers~$x_\ell$, $\ell \in [1:d]$, is to minimize the fill distance $h_\calX$, {e.g., by uniform gridding or a Padua grid as used in this work}.
+Clearly, this choice also influences the \textit{precision} for the approximation step~\cref{e:argmin}, where we approximate the function values at $\calX$ by measurements of the flow at the nearest neighbors.
+Both quantities, i.e., the fill distance $h_\calX$ and the radii of the clusters are reflected in the bound of \cref{t:control_main}.
+For fixed $N$, these quantities may be rendered arbitrarily small, if a sufficiently fine resolution by the micro level data set $\overline{\calX}$ is provided (e.g.~by grid-based or i.i.d.~sampling).

 Next, we present the main result of this section which provides a bound on the full approximation error $\| f-\wh f \|$.
-In its proof, we first estimate the approximation error made in {\it Step 1} of \Cref{alg:cap} and then incorporate this bound into an error analysis concerning the interpolation in {\it Step 2}.
+In its proof, we first estimate the approximation error made in {\it Step 1} of \cref{alg:cap} and then incorporate this bound into an error analysis concerning the interpolation in {\it Step 2}.